Steven-Zhu/ffm-spark/README.md

 # libffm-spark
-A spark based implementation of Field-aware Factorization Machines
+A spark based implementation of FFM(Field-aware Factorization Machines).

-It is inspired by the project libffm(https://github.com/guestwalk/libffm).
+The original C++ implementation is the project libffm(https://github.com/guestwalk/libffm).